Child Support and Emancipation

 If the obligor parent is behind on their child support payments, then the new law will not affect these arrearages.
 That parent will still owe their child support beyond their child’s 19th birthday once the law is in effect.

 The new NJ child support emancipation law will affect many parents the currently pay or receive child support.
-If you have questions about how your child support may change, please call the Law Offices of Peter Van Aulen at 201-845-7400 for a free comprehensive in office consultation.
+If you have questions about how your child support may change, please call the Law Offices of Peter Van Aulen at 201-845-7400 for a consultation.